Grand Finale (RuPaul's Drag Race season 11): Episode

-All of the contestants return for the grand finale.
-It is announced that Nina West is this season's Miss Congeniality.
-RuPaul then announces that the contestants will take part in the lip-sync tournament.
-The first lip-sync contest is between Brooke Lynn Hytes and Silky Nutmeg Ganache to "Bootylicious" by Destiny's Child.
-Brooke Lynn Hytes wins the lip-sync and Silky Nutmeg Ganache is eliminated from the competition.
-The second lip-sync contest is between A'keria C. Davenport and Yvie Oddly to "SOS" by Rihanna.
-Yvie Oddly wins the lip-sync and A'keria C. Davenport is eliminated from the competition.
-The final lip-sync contest is between Brooke Lynn Hytes and Yvie Oddly to "The Edge of Glory" by Lady Gaga.
+Silky Nutmeg Ganache is selected to participate in the first lip-sync contest, based on a spin of a wheel.
+She chooses to compete against Brooke Lynn Hytes, who selects a box with "Bootylicious" (2001) by Destiny's Child.
+Brooke Lynn Hytes wins and Silky Nutmeg Ganache is eliminated from the competition.
+The second lip-sync contest is between A'keria C. Davenport and Yvie Oddly to "SOS" (2006) by Rihanna.
+Yvie Oddly wins and A'keria C. Davenport is eliminated from the competition.
+Monét X Change, last season's Miss Congeniality, returns to crown Nina West as this season's title holder.
+Reigning winner Aquaria returns for an interview with RuPaul.
+The final lip-sync contest is between Brooke Lynn Hytes and Yvie Oddly to "The Edge of Glory" (2011) by Lady Gaga.
 Yvie Oddly is deemed the winner, making Brooke Lynn Hytes the runner-up.